 6. Passive Management - Retiring from the 3 T’s (Toilets, Tenants & Trash)

 Is your client looking to get out of management responsibilities?
-The DST Sponsor’s provide institutional quality professional management services.
-This truly allows your client to retire from the toilets, tenants and trash aspects of owning and managing real estate.
+The DST Sponsors provide institutional quality professional management services.
+Allowing your client to retire from the toilets, tenants and trash aspects of owning and managing real estate.

 7. Ability to Diversify With Low Minimums

-Diversification is almost always an important aspect to any client’s investment strategy.
+Diversification is almost always an essential aspect of any client’s investment strategy.
 A DST investment typically has a $100,000 minimum investment for “Accredited Investors” in a 1031 exchange.
 These low minimums can assist your client in putting together a truly diversified real estate portfolio that spans several states and real estate sectors.
-Very helpful when your client doesn’t want to put “all their eggs in one basket”.
+Very helpful when your client doesn’t want to put “all their eggs in one basket."

 8. Legacy Planning Simplified

-The morbid saying for a 1031 exchange is “swap-until-you-drop”.
+The morbid saying for a 1031 exchange is “swap-until-you-drop."
 Your seller keeps 1031 exchanging their properties until they pass.
-At that point their heirs receive the properties at a step-up tax basis.
+At that point, their heirs receive the properties at a step-up tax basis.
 The DST keeps this strategy simple.
-Due to its passive nature the heirs have no management responsibilities.
-Instead of worrying if one property will be better than the last, the DST can allow many arms of one family to receive an interest the same investment.
+Due to its passive nature, the heirs have no management responsibilities.
+Instead of worrying if one property will be better than the last, the DST can allow many arms of one family to receive an interest in the same investment.